-Radon-222 intake levels are expressed in units of working level months (WLM).
-For 222Rn, 1 working level (WL) is equal to 100 pCi/L of 222Rn in 100% equilibrium with its short-lived decay products.
-A month is defined as a period of 170 work hours in a month.
+Radon-222 intake levels are expressed in units of WLM.
+For Rn, 1 working level (WL) is equal to 100 pCi/L of Rn in 100% equilibrium with its short-lived decay products.
+A month is defined as a period of 170 work hours.
 The derivation of the number of WLMs in a year was based on an intake period of 2,000 hours for the year and an assumed environmental radon progeny equilibrium factor of 70%.
 This ratio for ambient outside air is in accordance with widespread sampling throughout the United States from National Council on Radiation Protection and Measurements Report 78 (NCRP 1984).